𝐓𝐡𝐞 𝐂𝐫𝐮𝐜𝐢𝐟𝐢𝐱𝐢𝐨𝐧 𝐇𝐨𝐚𝐱

 (Mack Burton, Who Wrote the New Testament?
 The Making of the Christian Myth, p.
 87)

-The gospels Matthew, Mark, and Luke are called “synoptic” because they share the common source; they all depend on the ‘Q’ gospel to derive information about Jesus, based on oral traditions.
+The gospels Matthew, Mark, and Luke are called “synoptic” because they share a common source; they all depend on the ‘Q’ gospel to derive information about Jesus, based on oral traditions.

 Scholars assert that Q was a sayings gospel, containing the earliest strata of the most “authentic” words of Jesus, but it does not exist today.
 There is no physical evidence for Q, and the Church fathers never alluded to Q.

-But few Christians are aware that Thomas belongs to the Gnostic sect, whom regarded the story of Jesus as purely allegorical.
+But few Christians are aware that Thomas belongs to the Gnostic sect, who regarded the story of Jesus as purely allegorical.